chubbyphp/chubbyphp-swoole-request-handler/README.md

 namespace App;

-use Chubbyphp\WorkermanRequestHandler\OnRequest;
+use Chubbyphp\SwooleRequestHandler\OnRequest;
-use Chubbyphp\WorkermanRequestHandler\PsrRequestFactory;
+use Chubbyphp\SwooleRequestHandler\PsrRequestFactory;
-use Chubbyphp\WorkermanRequestHandler\WorkermanResponseEmitter;
+use Chubbyphp\SwooleRequestHandler\SwooleResponseEmitter;
 use Psr\Http\Server\RequestHandlerInterface;
 use Some\Psr17\Factory\ServerRequestFactory;
 use Some\Psr17\Factory\StreamFactory;